 Remembering my days as a Landlord to Colorado College students often makes me smile.
-One of the properties that we owned was a seven bedroom house across the street from campus, and it was rented each year to a group of students who wanted to live together.
-One of the infamous “Party Houses of CC” because so many kids lived there, it was certainly an eye-opening tenure for my husband and I.
+A property we owned was a seven bedroom house across the street from campus, and it was rented each year to a group of students who wanted to live together.
+Known as one of the infamous “Party Houses of CC” because so many kids lived there, it was certainly an eye-opening tenure for my husband and me.

 Each year we were taught new things in our experiences with Colorado College students, so we added new things to our Lease annually that we never could have foreseen when we started that venture.
 Inevitably, one of the student’s parents was a Lawyer, so we became very adept at how to cover our bases and protect ourselves from partying students who had not yet learned to value the property of others.